Will Township, Illinois

 Will Township is located in Will County, Illinois.
 As of the 2020 census, the population of Will Township was 1794.
 Will Township was formed from the former township of Carey, which included modern day Monee Township and Will Township, in January 1859.

+Schools

+The eastern 1/3 of Will Township lies within the boundaries of the Beecher Unit School District 200U.
+The western 2/3 of the township belongs to the Peotone Unit School District 207U.
+Crawford Ave. is the dividing line between the two districts.

 Township Headquarters

 The Will Township town hall and road district garage are located on the southeast corner of Beecher-Peotone Road and Will Center Road.
 A former one room schoolhouse makes up part of the Will Township town hall.
 The road district garage sits on the same property just south of the Township hall.
 A yard for storage of gravel, equipment and unused material is a few hundred feet south of the road district garage.
 Between the garage and the yard is a corncrib that the township also owns and uses for storage.
 The polling place for Will Township residents is the Peotone Library, located within the village of Peotone.
 Past polling places for Will Township residents include the Will Township town hall and Bult Field Airport.